scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 The beginning of a session is typically be dedicated to following our main path of study (e.g., the current book chapter being read), with some hands-on exploration.
 Afterwards, we share our progress with the projects, and explore further.

 In between those regular biweekly sessions, we encourage ad-hoc sessions to explore specialized topics or practice further.

+### Video platform
+We will mostly use [Jitsi](https://jitsi.org/) for video meetings.
+The links for the various sessions will be shared at the corresponding topic threads at the [#sessions chat stream](https://jointprob.zulipchat.com/#narrow/stream/331545-sessions).

 ## Groups